 - 4.1 An application for a place at the School may be made at any time from the birth of a child. - 4.2 The disclosure of all medical, physical, psychological/psychometric and educational testing, pending litigation or court orders relating to or against a prospective student, information relating to a prospective student's application is a condition of the acceptance of their enrolment at the School.
-Such information is an important requirement in assessing an application for the purposes of duty of care and educational obligations for the student and to fully support the student's academic needs and progress. - 4.3 An application must be accompanied by the following (Overseas Students on a student visa should also refer to Clause 8 of this Policy): - 4.3.1 online application form (available on the School's website under Enrolments); - 4.3.2 a copy of the child's Australian birth certificate and / or passport; - 4.3.3 a copy of a Visa Grant Notice (if applicable); - 4.3.4 immunisation status by provision of a Child History Statement; - 4.3.5 a copy of the two most recent School reports (and if applicable, provision of a certified English translation); - 4.3.6 NAPLAN results (if applicable); - 4.3.7 a copy of an Australian English Assessment Standard (AEAS) test report (for any student with English as a second language); - 4.3.8 any applicable Court Orders; and - 4.3.9 a non-refundable application fee, the details of which are included in the School's Fee Schedules and Business - 4.4 Acceptance of the application form and associated documents does not guarantee a place at the School, but constitutes an expression of interest by parents.
+Such information is an important requirement in assessing an application for the purposes of duty of care and educational obligations for the student and to fully support the student's academic needs and progress. - 4.3 An application must be accompanied by the following (Overseas Students on a student visa should also refer to Clause 15 of this Policy): - 4.3.1 online application form (available on the School's website under Enrolments); - 4.3.2 a copy of the child's Australian birth certificate; - 4.3.3 if both parents are born overseas, a copy of the child's Australian passport or citizenship certificate; - 4.3.4 a copy of a Visa Grant Notice (if applicable); - 4.3.5 immunisation status by provision of a Child History Statement; - 4.3.6 a copy of the two most recent School reports (and if applicable, provision of a certified English translation); - 4.3.7 NAPLAN results (if applicable); - 4.3.8 a copy of an Australian English Assessment Standard (AEAS) test report (for any student with English as a second language); - 4.3.9 any applicable Court Orders; and - 4.3.10 a non-refundable application fee, the details of which are included in the School's Fee Schedules and Business Notices. - 4.4 Acceptance of the application form and associated documents does not guarantee a place at the School, but constitutes an expression of interest by parents.